pennychase/learn-haskell-blog-generator/README.md

 # learn-haskell-blog-generator

-My exercises for Gil Mizrahi (@soupi) book "Learn Haskell by building a blog generator"
+My repo for the exercises and project for ["Learn Haskell by building a blog generator"](https://soupi.github.io/learn-haskell-blog-generator) by Gil Mizrahi (@soupi)